Patrolman Herman Stallworth

 Patrolman Herman Stallworth died after being shot during a traffic stop.
 His partner was wounded in the incident.

 Patrolman Stallworth's 24-year-old killer, a former basketball star at Iowa State University, was convicted of murder and sentenced to death.
 In 1974, after the U.S. Supreme Court did away with the death penalty, his sentence was commuted to 100 to 300 years.
-As of September 1, 2020, he was still in prison.
-He has been denied parole more than 30 times.
+Despite being denied parole more than 30 times, he was granted parole in 2021.

 Patrolman Stallworth was a U.S. Navy veteran and had served with the Chicago Police Department for eight years.
 He received two honorable mentions and three department citations during his career.
 He is survived by his wife and four children.